 https://gettys.wordpress.com/2017/02/02/home-products-that-fixmitigate-bufferbloat/

-TL;DR You need SQM
+TL;DR Why you need SQM